 - 4 strips applewood smoked bacon

-- 1 dozen large basil leaves, washed, dried and roughly chopped
+- 12 large basil leaves, washed and dried, roughly chopped

 - 1 tablespoon honey